ten-protocol/go-ten/design/ux/Obscuro_Gateway.md

     Alice -> MM : Confirm signature
 end

-Alice -> OG: All further Ten interactions will be to\nhttps://gateway.ten.network/v1?u=$UserId
+Alice -> OG: All further Ten interactions will be to\nhttps://gateway.ten.org/v1?u=$UserId

 @enduml
 ```

 The onboarding should be done in 3 clicks.
-1. The user goes to a website (like "ten.network"), where she clicks "Join Ten".
+1. The user goes to a website (like "ten.org"), where she clicks "Join Ten".
 This will add a network to their wallet.
 2. User connects the wallet to the page.
 3. In the wallet popup, the user has to sign over a message: "Register $UserId for $ACCT"

 ##### Click 1
-1. Behind the scenes, a js functions calls "gateway.ten.network/v1/join" where it will generate a VK and send back the hash of the Public key.
+1. Behind the scenes, a js functions calls "gateway.ten.org/v1/join" where it will generate a VK and send back the hash of the Public key.
 This is the "UserId"
 2. After receiving the UserId, the js function will add a new network to the wallet.
-The RPC URL of the new Ten network will include the userid: "https://gateway.ten.network/v1?u=$UserId".
+The RPC URL of the new Ten network will include the userid: "https://gateway.ten.org/v1?u=$UserId".
 Notice that the UserId has to be included as a query parameter because it must be encrypted by https, as it is secret.

 ##### Click 2